timwassenburg/laravel-repository-generator/README.md

 ```

 ## Usage
-For usage we take the following steps.
+For usage take the following steps.
 Generate the repository and then inject it into a controller or service.

 ### Generating repositories
 Run the following command.